farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable along with one or more independent variables.
+Regression is a statistical technique used to estimate relationships among variables where focus is put a dependent variable along with one or more independent variables.
 The independent variable is the 'predictor' while the dependent variable is the quantity we want to predict.
-In our study one of the questions asked was whether two values might be correlated (and to what degree) while another asked whether one might be predicted from the other.
+During our study a question asked was whether two values might be correlated (and to what degree) while another was whether one might be predictive of another.

 a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more